-But before we begin broader distribution of our apps, we want to show clear evidence of their impact on student learning.
-We conducted a formal evaluation and conducted school pilots to investigate our drama apps’ impact and effectiveness with teachers and schools.
+Before we begin broader distribution of our apps, we want to show clear evidence of their impact on student learning.
+Therefore, we are conducting formal evaluations and school pilots to investigate our drama apps’ impact and effectiveness with teachers and schools.

-LATW recently completed a formal program evaluation with four San Diego public schools using our A Midsummer Night's Dream drama app.
+LATW recently completed a formal program evaluation with four San Diego public schools using our app.
 Overall, study participants were very positive about the app and the experience of using it.
 A strong majority of survey respondents greatly enjoyed the app, found using it to be an effective and affecting experience, and wanted to use it again.
 The evaluation noted specific outcomes, including:

 • Engaging students in material: students expressed delight in play coming to life.